 Using nature for symbolizing freedom and innovation

-In conceptual photography using nature blessings such as butterflies and flowers are ways to symbolize freedom and innovation.
-Not only do they add visual appeal to your photographs but also makes but also represent hope, soulfulness and make your photos look surreal and exotic.
+In conceptual photography, using nature blessings such as butterflies and flowers are ways to symbolize freedom and innovation.
+Not only do they add visual appeal to your photographs, but it also makes but also represent hope, soulfulness, and make your photos look surreal and exotic.